AKA Fat grafting Body contouring Fat injections Fat relocation Fat transplant Lipo-modelling Lipo-filling Autologous fat transfer

 - Correction of contour deficiencies anywhere in the body

-Fine cannulas of 3mm and less, are used for the liposuction procedure.
-When large volumes of fat graft are required, the Body Jet system is used.
-The Body Jet system is water-assisted liposuction with proven minimal trauma to the harvested fat and the donor sites, as well as reducing the operating time.
-It is vital that the way in which the fat is harvested and processed is with minimum trauma so not to damage the fat cells being transferred.
-Damaged fat cells will likely die and won’t take to the new area.
-The way in which it is grafted to the new area, is just as important in this process.
+Fine cannulas of 3mm or less are used for the first stage of the procedure – removing the fat via liposuction (also known as harvesting the fat).
+It is vital that the way in which the fat is harvested and processed is with minimal trauma so as not to damage the fat cells being transferred.
+Damaged fat cells are likely to die and won’t take to the new area.

-The fat is separated from most of the liquid, and any oil from the rupture of any fat cells if necessary.
-The fat is then injected with a much smaller cannulas than the ones used for harvesting.
+The final stage of the procedure is re-inserting the fat (also known as transferring or grafting).
+The fat is injected into the new area with a much smaller cannula than the ones used for harvesting.
 The fat is deposited in tiny particles in multiple tracks and planes from various points to maximise the success rate.

 Some patients may find they have tiny visible scars from where the liposuction cannulas were inserted.
 As with all scars, this can be significantly reduced by following the post op instructions and taking care of the areas.
 Usually no visible scars are left from the grafting due to the smaller size of the cannula.